What Does it Take to Be a Clerical Library Assistant?

-There were about 104,300 jobs for Clerical Library Assistant in 2016 (in the United States).
+In 2016, there was an estimated number of 104,300 jobs in the United States for Clerical Library Assistant.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,800 new jobs for Clerical Library Assistant by 2026.
-The BLS estimates 16,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.

 The states with the most job growth for Clerical Library Assistant are Utah, Nevada, and Texas.
 Watch out if you plan on working in Rhode Island, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Clerical Library Assistants is somewhere between $18,810 and $43,430.

 Clerical Library Assistants who work in District of Columbia, Oregon, or Nevada, make the highest salaries.

 How much do Clerical Library Assistants make in different U.S. states?

 What Tools & Technology do Clerical Library Assistants Use?

 Below is a list of the types of tools and technologies that Clerical Library Assistants may use on a daily basis:

 - Microsoft Excel